ericsryan/techdegree_project_8/README.md

 Random Mineral-The user may go to the random mineral page to view a mineral selected at random.
 A new mineral may be requested from that page.

 Routing Uses Slugs-URLs are readable.
 Slugs are automatically generated when a mineral is created and the slugs are used for URL routing.

+New for Project 8:

+You can now search the catalog by: search term, first letter of mineral name, mineral group, or mineral color.

 Thanks Kenneth Love, Chris Howell, Zachary Jackson, Jordan Hoover, and the rest of Team Treehouse!